MiqG/publication_regulation_cancer_asprograms/README.md

-# Decoding the regulatory architecture of splicing factor programs through single-cell perturbation screens
+# Using single-cell perturbation screens to decode the regulatory architecture of splicing factor programs

 Adapting splicing factor activity analysis to gene expression signatures to study the regulation of splicing factors from single-cell Perturb-seq screens.